Rent Your House or Sell It?

-You should also consider long-term rent prices.
-Will they go up, or down?
-In most places, rental prices have been going up much like real estate values.
-Most people who are trying to decide between renting or selling a home are looking to at least have some positive cash flow.
+It would help if you also considered long-term rent prices.
+Will they go up or down?
+In most places, rental prices have been going up, much like real estate values.
+Most people trying to decide between renting or selling a home are looking to have a positive cash flow.
 Will this be the case while renting your home?

 Rental ownership is often stressful because you have so little control over what tenants do in your home.
 You may get great tenants that pay rent on time and respect the property.
 Or you may get tenants that never pay rent on time and wreck the place.

 Even if your tenants are decent, you will still deal with the stress of needing to answer their phone calls, keep up with maintenance, etc. Let’s face it, being a landlord can be hard work.

 Do you have the stomach to chase problems like late rent or deal with the water heater that gave out in the middle of the night?